dnsimple/dnsimple-api-examples/terraform/dns/README.md

 # DNSimple Terraform DNS Demo

 With the DNSimple Terraform Provider, you can manage your DNS infrastructure, including zones and records, directly within Terraform.
-This allows you to leverage the simplicity and power of Terraform's Infrastructure-as-Code design for your DNSimple resources, and coordinate them right alongside your other Terraform resources that form your infrastructure.
+This lets you leverage the simplicity and power of Terraform's Infrastructure-as-Code design for your DNSimple resources, and coordinate them alongside the other Terraform resources that form your infrastructure.

-To provide an example of the power, simplicity, and functionality of managing DNS using the DNSimple Terraform Provider, we've provided this demo that you can review, run, and play around with.
-We'll implement a basic email inbox service that has a simple but relatable design and structure of a full stack application with all the typical infrastructure:
+As an example of the power, simplicity, and functionality of managing DNS using the DNSimple Terraform Provider, we've created this demo that you can review, run, and play around with.
+We'll implement a basic email inbox service with a simple but relatable design and structure of a full stack application with all the typical infrastructure:

 - An S3 bucket, acting as the data store, containing incoming emails collected via SES.
 - An [API service](./api.py), running on EC2 instances, distributed across two regions, that will serve the emails.
 - A simple [static web application](./app.html) that will be stored and served from an S3 bucket, which will present a UI for the data returned by the API.

-We'll showcase how, by using the DNSimple Terraform Provider, setting up the required DNS plumbing for this and almost all other services like it can enable smoother and more powerful planning, design, and operations of infrastructure:
+We'll showcase how, by using the DNSimple Terraform Provider, setting up the required DNS plumbing for this, and almost all other services like it, can enable smoother and more powerful planning, design, and operations of infrastructure:

-- DNS records are declared right alongside the components and resources they serve, so there's no loss of context or need for disjointed external tools or manual processes.
+- DNS records are declared alongside the components and resources they serve, so there's no loss of context or need for disjointed external tools or manual processes.
-- The Terraform resources can be committed to your VCS for centralising the source of truth, keeping declarations and state in sync, automated deployments, regression testing, policy enforcement, and inspecting the history of changes.
+- The Terraform resources can be committed to your VCS for centralizing the source of truth, keeping declarations and state in sync, automated deployments, regression testing, policy enforcement, and inspecting the history of changes.
 - Leverage the full power of DNSimple's functionality and tools, like ALIAS and regional records, to empower your architecture.
-- Take advantage of all of Terraform's benefits with DNS records that are just like any other resource: drift detection, one-command deployment and synchronisation, clean and structured deletion, automatic dependency resolution, track and centralise state, and more.
+- Take advantage of all of Terraform's benefits with DNS records that are just like any other resource: drift detection, one-command deployment and synchronization, clean and structured deletion, automatic dependency resolution, track and centralize state, and more.

 Feel free to use this proof-of-concept as the starting point for your next project, or as inspiration to swap parts out to build something completely different.